Essenceia/AES/README.md

 - FSM keeping track of the aes round we are currently

-- flops for the data an:d key
+- flops for the data and key

 - shift row round